Chris Singleton: the inspiration, the activist, the author

 Singleton wrote the story.
 It was edited in California.
 The illustrator was contracted from Vietnam.
 The book was published in Ohio.
 All within less than a year.

-Singleton’s publisher warned him during the accelerated timeline that there was a chance they might miss the June 17 target for release.
+Singleton’s publisher warned him that with the accelerated timeline there was a chance they could miss the June 17 target for release.
 Singleton refused to accept any other date.

 “It had to be that date.
 That meant so much to me.
 We had to get it done,” he said.
-“The timing actually ended up begin perfect with every thing going on (socially) in the world right now.
+“The timing actually ended up being perfect with everything going on (socially) in the world right now.
 But it always had to be that date.”

 Singleton was 18 years old when his mother was murdered.
-The former Goose Creek High School baseball standout was just weeks removed from his freshman season at Charleston Southern.
-He was the only freshman starter on the team, a promising athlete in the outfield with quick hands and surprising power at the plate, who would eventually be drafted by the Chicago Cubs.
+He was just weeks removed from his freshman baseball season at Charleston Southern.
+The former Goose Creek High School standout was the only freshman starter on the team, a promising athlete in the outfield with quick hands and surprising power at the plate, who would eventually be drafted by the Chicago Cubs.

 He often joined his mother at bible study on Wednesday nights during the offseason.
 He had a summer ball game the night she was killed — the only Wednesday game his team played that season.

-Singleton spoke publicly in the hours following the shooting.
-On a baseball field, surrounded by teammates and coaches, family and friends, he pulled together a community in grave risk of division by assuring that “love was stronger than hate.”
+Singleton emerged as a pillar of hope in the hours that followed the shooting.
+He restrained his emotions and spoke of forgiveness.
+On a baseball field, surrounded by teammates and coaches with family and friends behind him, he bound together a community in danger of division by assuring aloud that “love was stronger than hate.”

-Singleton has been persistent in the same message since then, while blossoming into a sought-after inspirational speaker and the director of community outreach for the Charleston RiverDogs minor league baseball team.
+Singleton has been persistent in the same message of unity and acceptance since then.
+He’s blossomed into a sought-after inspirational speaker and the director of community outreach for the Charleston RiverDogs minor league baseball team.
+He’s spoken to more than 60,000 children over the past few years and thousands more in professional athletics and business.
+He spoke to the Washington Wizards basketball team a couple weeks ago, the Ohio State football team before that.
+When public protests of social injustice reached Charleston last month, Singleton emerged on the front steps of Emanuel AME peaching of peace and love.

 “My mission has always been about unity and loving your neighbor,” Singleton said.
-“This book is another way I can deliver that message.
+“This book is one more way I can deliver that message to even more people.

 “Different” follows the story of Obinna, a young boy who struggles initially with the cultural transition from his native home in Nigeria to his new school in Charleston.
 Many of the characters are based on real people or situations.
 Singleton had a childhood friend named Obinna.